hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/656_15_sunday_july_7.md

 Brahman; but It (Brahman) is unseen, until we bring It out.
 It may be brought out by *Pramantha* or friction, just as we can produce fire by friction.
-The body is the lower piece of wood, Om is the pointed piece and Dhyâna (meditation) is the friction.
+The body is the lower piece of wood, Om is the pointed piece and Dhyāna (meditation) is the friction.
 When this is used, that light which is the knowledge of Brahman will burst forth in the soul.
 Seek it through Tapas.
 Holding the body upright, sacrifice the organs of sense in the mind.
 The sense-centres are within, and their organs without;
-drive them into the mind and through Dhârâna (concentration) fix the mind in Dhyana.
+drive them into the mind and through Dhārāna (concentration) fix the mind in Dhyana.
 Brahman is omnipresent in the universe as is butter in milk, but friction makes It manifest in one place.
 As churning brings out the butter in the milk, so Dhyana brings the realisation of Brahman